Moya/Moya/docs/ReactiveExtensions.md

 In the error cases, the error's `domain` is `MoyaErrorDomain`.
 The code is one of `MoyaErrorCode`'s `rawValue`s, where appropriate.
-Wherever possible, underlying errors are provided and the original response data is included in the `NSError`'s `userInfo' dictionary using the "data" key.
+Wherever possible, underlying errors are provided and the original response data is included in the `NSError`'s `userInfo` dictionary using the "data" key.